Encroachment on City Property

 An encroachment means any type of object or item of personal property which exists on or extends from a person’s premises onto public lands.
 This includes, but is not limited to fences, accessory buildings, fire pits, vehicles, hot tubs, recreational vehicles, trampolines and gardens.

-- In some areas important drainage infrastructure is buried in the ground and building, driving, storing, and planting in these areas can harm infrastructure.
-The City recently incurred significant costs to repair damage directly caused by encroachment.
+- Important drainage infrastructure is buried underground.
+Residents who build, drive, store items, and plant trees in these areas can harm infrastructure.
+The City has incurred significant costs to repair damage directly caused by encroachment.

-- In other areas, particularly around our dike system, uncontrolled vegetation can affect the structural integrity of our dikes, obscure visibility and impede access for inspection and maintenance, and hinder emergency flood fighting operations.
+- In areas surrounding our dike system, uncontrolled vegetation can affect the structural integrity of dikes, obscure visibility and impede access for inspection and maintenance, and hinder emergency flood fighting operations.

 What if the encroachment existed before I bought my house?